Engineering Article

 }

-verbose(message: any, ...optionalParams: any[]): void {
+verbose(message: unknown, ...optionalParams: unknown[]): void {

-const extra = optionalParams;
+const extra = optionalParams.slice(1);

 Sentry.withScope((scope) => {